World’s first open water sanctuary created for beluga whales in captivity

 And it is hoped it will help bring an end to whale and dolphin entertainment shows in the future.

-Little Grey and Little White, both 12 years old, are being readied for their journey by air, land and sea to the sanctuary with a training programme which gets them used to the equipment such as stretchers used to move them.
+Little Grey and Little White, both 12-years-old, are being readied for their journey by air, land and sea to the sanctuary with a training programme which gets them used to the equipment such as stretchers used to move them.

 The 4-metre long (13ft) whales will also be prepared for the conditions they will find in their new home, with training to hold their breath for longer, for the dives they will be able to do in the bay, and to swim in tides and currents.